No More Hotspots: Introducing the Automatic Disk Balancer in Apache Ozone

 - Bandwidth and concurrency are operator-tunable to avoid interfering with production I/O.

 This runs independently on each Datanode.
-To use it, first enable the feature by setting hdds.datanode.disk.balancer.enabled = true in ozone-site.xml on your Datanodes.
-Once enabled, clients use ozone admin datanode diskbalancer commands to talk directly to Datanodes, with SCM only used to discover IN_SERVICE Datanodes when running batch operations with --in-service-datanodes.
+The feature can be disabled by setting hdds.datanode.disk.balancer.enabled = false in ozone-site.xml on your Datanodes.
+Once disabled, clients can no longer use ozone admin datanode diskbalancer commands to balance disks on a datanode.

 How DiskBalancer Decides What to Move

-DiskBalancer uses simple but robust policies to decide which disks to balance and which containers to move (see the design doc for details: diskbalancer.md in HDDS-5713).
+DiskBalancer uses simple but robust policy to decide which disks to balance and which containers to move (see the design doc for details: diskbalancer.md in HDDS-5713).

 These defaults aim to make safe, incremental moves that converge the disks toward an even utilization state.